 - Keep in a dark, room temperature spot

 - Contact Arizona Raptor Center

-The Migratory Bird Treaty Act of 1918 is a federal law that protect raptors.
+The Migratory Bird Treaty Act of 1918 is a federal law that protects raptors.
 It is illegal to keep raptors without proper permits.
-In the raptor’s best interest, please contact Arizona Raptor Center Immediately; the sooner the raptor receives medical care, the better the chances of successful release.
+In the raptor’s best interest, please contact Arizona Raptor Center immediately; the sooner the raptor receives medical care, the better the chances of successful release.